 You won’t be able to claim Maternity Allowance if your pregnancy lasts less than 24 weeks, unless a living child is born.

 Babies born after their due dates

-If your baby is born a week or more after your due date, you may be able to get your Maternity Allowance extended.
+If your baby is born eight or more days after your due date, you may be able to get your Maternity Allowance extended.

 Giving birth in another country